porter-dev/porter-archive/docs/guides/authorization-and-team-management.md

 # Removing Collaborators

 To remove an invite or a collaborator, you must be logged in with an **Admin** role.
 As an admin, you will se a **Settings** tab in the sidebar.
-Navigate to **Settings** and lookup on the table the invite/collaborator that you want to remove then click the trash icon when you're removing an invite.
+Navigate to **Settings** and lookup on the table the invite/collaborator that you want to remove then click the trash icon to remove the user from the project or delete the invite.

 ![image](https://user-images.githubusercontent.com/23369263/125147206-3d528580-e100-11eb-9a58-51885ab8b298.png)